bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 on BCC 5.5, Microsoft Visual C++ of different versions, GCC C++, Clang, OpenWatcom.
 Supported operational systems: Windows XP and newer, GNU+Linux (distributives not older than 5 years), macOS ( I don’t know certain versions — they were not tested by me).
-Supported processors architectures are x386 and amd64 (work on big endian machines is not supported in current version).
+Supported processor architectures are x386 and amd64 (work on big endian machines is not supported in the current version).

-**It is important!** Source codes from GitHub must be downloaded only by cloning.
+**It is important!** Source codes from GitHub should only be downloaded only by cloning.
 Website interface allows to download files as zip-archive, but `bootstrap.***`  will not work in unpacked archive. `bootstrap.***` script in `refal-5-lambda` repository considers that repository is connected to the folder `distrib` as sub-module and it can be initialized with `git submodule init` and `git submodule update` commands.
-In downloaded archive `distrib` folder will stay empty, which means that it will be impossible to bootstrap from the sources.
-Probably, it will be corrected in the next versions.
+In the downloaded archive `distrib` folder will remain empty, which means that it will be impossible to bootstrap from the sources.
+This may be fixed in future versions.

 ### Text editors configuring

 There are configuration files in distributive, which imply syntax highlighting for different text editors.
-If you installed REFAL on Windows, using automatic setup («setup.exe»), a folder with configuration files are accessed through the Start menu: “Refal-5 lambda” → “Plugins for text editors”.
+If you installed REFAL on Windows, using automatic setup («setup.exe»), a folder with configuration files are accessed from the Start menu: “Refal-5 lambda” → “Plugins for text editors”.
 In all other cases (half-compiled archive, cloned repositories) files of texts editors configuration are available in `editors` subfolder.